MothInBox/scylla-reader/README.md

 # Scylla Reader
-A TUI reader that interfaces with .WASM plugins to allow for an easily extensible Reader and Library manager.
+A TUI reader that interfaces with web assembly plugins to allow for an easily extensible Reader and Library manager.